-Printing can be expensive, but there are certainly ways to make it less expensive.
+Printing and copying can be expensive, but it doesn’t have to be.
+There are ways to make these practices cheaper than they are.
 By establishing some cost-cutting company-wide printing protocols, your organization can save some green both monetarily and environmentally.
-Here are just a few suggestions.

 Tip 1: Reusable Forms To Be Scanned

-If your team is printing multiple-page documents without printing on both sides of the paper, you’re essentially throwing whole sheets of paper away.
+If your team is printing or copying multiple-page documents, but only utilizing one side of the paper, you’re essentially throwing whole sheets of paper away.
 Enacting a double-sided printer policy (or “printing in duplex” as it is sometimes referred), the amount of paper used will drop dramatically.
 The U.S. Government enacted this protocol and reported in 2013 that they saved $61 million a year.

 Tip 3: Select Fonts That Use Less Ink & Toner